0sAND1s/SpectrumGameCompressor/README.md

 - Less wasted disk space and file slack (space wasted by incompletely filling the file system blocks)
 - Fitting many more games on one disk is possible.
 Example: a Spectrum +3 180KB disk can fit games Dizzy 1, 2, 3, 4, 5, which are big games, that also include the SCREEN$.

-The automated steps included in buildtap.bat are:
+The automated steps included in buildtap.bat/buildtzx.bat are:
 - extract specific blocks from the ZX Spectrum TAP/TZX file, handled by the game-specific <name>.bat file.
 - optimise the SCREEN$ memory layout for better compression, by arranging memory by columns
-- compress the blocks, using the ZX0 packer
+- compress the screen and main block, using the ZX0 packer
 - assemble a Z80 assembler loader, <name>.asm, that unpacks the game binaries when executed
-- package the resulting binary in a TAP file, in a single BASIC program block, written in the "output" folder, as <name>.tap
+- package the resulting binary in a TAP file, in a single BASIC program block, written in the "output" folder, as <name>.tap; TZX files are created with 2 or 3 blocks.
 - clean up after the build.

 There are minimal changes when adding a new game to be compressed, as the common code is kept is separate assembly files, only specific game parameters need to change like game start/end address, stack address, execution address.
 If a common file needs to be updated, the build script will build all games again.
-The generic build script will build all games from the src folder, or just the one specified in command line.
+The generic build script will build all games from the srctap/srctzx folder, or just the one specified in command line.
 Example: "buildtap.bat Dizzy1" will build just the "Dizzy1" game.

 In the provided games, 128K games are stripped from 128K specific blobs and only the minimal 48K functionality is kept.
 It wouldn't fit otherwise in memory all at once most probably.
 The SCREEN$ is kept for games that need it, but is optional.